Challenges and opportunities

 In recognizing these challenges, ESCAP is guided by the 2030 Agenda for Sustainable Development with its clarion call to leave no-one behind.
 It is also guided by the Madrid International Plan of Action on Ageing (MIPAA), which marked a turning point of how the world addresses the key challenge of “building a society for all ages”.
 The MIPAA seeks “to promote increased opportunities, in particular opportunities for older persons to realize their potential to participate fully in all aspects of life” (Article 2).

 As the United Nations intergovernmental platform for the Asia-Pacific region, ESCAP supports dialogue and regional cooperation for to ensure the building of societies for all ages that leave no-one behind.

-ESCAP supports preparations and follow-up for global processes related to population ageing such as , such as the Madrid International Plan of Action on Ageing (MIPAA) and the International Conference on Population and Development.
+ESCAP supports preparations and follow-up for global processes related to population ageing such as , such as those related to the Madrid International Plan of Action on Ageing (MIPAA) and the International Conference on Population and Development.

-On a regular basis, ESCAP compiles and publishes data on ageing and issues reports, research papers, and policy briefs on population ageing.
-ESCAP research and data as well as information on the Fourth regional review of the MIPAA is summarized on a dedicated website.
-The ESCAP Population Data Sheet 2020 and well as the datasheet Older Persons in ASEAN in numbers further provide data on population ageing and older persons.
+On a regular basis, ESCAP compiles and publishes data on ageing and issues reports, research papers, and policy briefs.
+The ESCAP Population Data Sheet 2020 and well as the datasheet Older Persons in ASEAN in numbers provide up-to-date information on population ageing and older persons.